refcome/gatsby-starter-refcome/README.md

 ## 1. Create a Gatsby site.

-Use the Gatsby CLI to create a new site, specifying the default starter.
+Use the Gatsby CLI to create a new site, specifying this starter.

 ```
 npm install -g gatsby-cli